PATERSON FIRE HISTORY

 Picture

-AC Paul Peterson and AC Joseph Dayspring taken May 1981 during the latter's last day on the job
+AC Paul Peterson Jr. and AC Joseph Dayspring taken May 1981 during the latter's last day on the job

 November 24, 1971: Ambulance attendant Richard Murphy and F/F Andrew Babyak deliver a baby at 461 Ellison Street and later (January 1972) are named Godfathers